Day-by-Day / September 13, 1805

 September 13, 1805

-Packer Meadows, Lolo Trail, ID The party stops at a hot spring, and then after some difficulty finding the right trail, climbs to a divide between the Bitterroot and Lochsa River drainages.
+On the Northern Nez Perce Trail, the expedition stops at Lolo Hot Springs, and then after some difficulty finding the right trail, climbs to a divide between the Bitterroot River and Lochsa River drainages.
 They cross Packer Meadows and camp on Glade Creek.

 Searching for Horses